Members of the Board of Trustees

 Officers of the Board

 Executive Officers of the Board

 Professional Staff Officers of the Board

 Assistant Secretary of the Board of Trustees,

 Lewis W. Adkins Jr.

 Lewis W. Adkins Jr., was appointed to a term beginning Feb.
-3, 2016.
-An accomplished graduate of Akron Law and a notable civic leader, Adkins is a partner and practice group manager in public law, regulatory and finance, at Roetzel & Andress' Cleveland office.
+3, 2017.
+A graduate of Akron Law and a civic leader, Mr. Adkins is a partner and practice group manager in public law, regulatory and finance at Roetzel & Andress' Cleveland office.
 He serves as lead counsel to numerous large, public and private entities in Ohio and Washington, D.C.
 He also has acted as lead counsel for several multimillion dollar development projects.
 His clients include public and private entities, as well as diversified energy companies, governmental entities, housing authorities and nonprofit organizations.